Do Not Disturb poster

 The inciting incident occurs at 12 minutes when Mike becomes completely consumed by his new job, constantly working late and neglecting Janet.
 She finds herself alone in a foreign city, feeling isolated and unappreciated as Mike cancels plans and prioritizes work over their marriage..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Janet decides to make Mike jealous by pretending to have an affair with Paul Bellari.
+This illustrates the protagonist's commitment to Janet decides to make Mike jealous by pretending to have an affair with Paul Bellari.
 She actively chooses this deceptive strategy rather than direct confrontation, crossing into a world of lies and misunderstanding that will complicate everything., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Mike finally notices Janet's "relationship" with Paul and becomes jealous, seemingly a victory for Janet's plan.
+Of particular interest, this crucial beat Mike finally notices Janet's "relationship" with Paul and becomes jealous, seemingly a victory for Janet's plan.
 However, this is a false victory - instead of bringing them closer, it creates deeper misunderstanding and Mike responds by flirting with Vanessa, escalating the conflict., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, The marriage seems irreparably damaged.
 Mike and Janet have a major confrontation where both believe the other has been unfaithful.
 Their relationship - the thing that mattered most - appears dead.
-Mike's career is also in jeopardy due to the scandal., demonstrates the protagonist at their lowest point.
+Mike's career is also in jeopardy due to the scandal., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 The truth comes out - Janet confesses the affair was fake, and both realize they want their marriage more than pride or career.
 They gain clarity about their priorities and commit to honest communication, combining Janet's need for attention with Mike's career in a balanced way., demonstrating the transformation achieved throughout the journey.